FLAMEGPU/docs/flamegpu/simulation.rst

 In the project specific portion of the Makefile (i.e ``examples/EmptyExample/Makefile``) several variables exist which allow the project to be customised.

 - ``EXAMPLE``: Controls the name of the project / executables generated.
-- ``HAS_VISUALISATION``: Determins if a visualisation mode should be supported or not.
+- ``HAS_VISUALISATION``: Determines if a visualisation mode should be supported or not.
-- ``CUSTOM_VISUALISATION``: Determins if a custom or the default visualisation should be used.
+- ``CUSTOM_VISUALISATION``: Determines if a custom or the default visualisation should be used.
 - ``FLAMEGPU_ROOT``: The relative path from the Makefile to the main ``FLAMEGPU`` directory.
 I.e. ``../../``
 - ``EXAMPLE_BIN_DIR``: Path to the location to place executables.
 - ``EXAMPLE_BUILD_DIR``: Path to the build directory for this project.